ThiagoSantosOFC/OpenCV-Django/README.md

 # OpenCV-Django

-Integration of the openCv toolkit with the django framework to perform facial recognition with ml
+Integration of the openCv toolkit with the django framework to perform facial recognition with ml (the project isnt done yet, but the core works)

 ## 🔧 Functions